Opening Positions

 PHYSICAL REQUIREMENTS

-While performing the duties of this job, the employee is frequently required to reach with hands and arms, stand, walk, sit, use hands to grasp or operate objects, tools, or controls, talk and hear.
+While performing the duties of this job, the employee is frequently required to reach with hands and arms, stand, walk, sit, use hands to grasp or operate objects, tools, or controls, talk, and hear.
 Hand-eye coordination is necessary to operate computers and various office equipment.
-The employee is occasionally required to climb, balance, stoop and crouch.
+The employee is occasionally required to climb, balance, stoop, and crouch.
+The employee must occasionally lift and/or move up to 20 pounds.
+Specific vision abilities required by this job include close vision, distance vision, color vision, peripheral vision, depth perception, and the ability to adjust focus.